Bank of America Corporation (BAC) Stock: Evaluating the Annual Growth

 BAC) stock’s latest price update

-Bank of America Corporation (NYSE: BAC)’s stock price has increased by 3.36 compared to its previous closing price of 28.56.
-However, the company has seen a 6.03% increase in its stock price over the last five trading sessions.
-MarketWatch.com reported on 04/08/23 that Banks must deploy cash to ease climate risk, not hide behind net-zero emissions pledges
+Bank of America Corporation (NYSE: BAC)’s stock price has decreased by -2.06 compared to its previous closing price of 30.56.
+However, the company has seen a 5.09% increase in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 04/18/23 that Banks’ Bond Losses Caused the Crisis.
+Now the Crisis Is Reversing the Losses.

 Analysts’ Opinion of BAC

-Many brokerage firms have already submitted their reports for BAC stocks, with Odeon repeating the rating for BAC by listing it as a “Hold.”
-The predicted price for BAC in the upcoming period, according to Odeon is $35.20 based on the research report published on March 08th of the current year 2023.
+Many brokerage firms have already submitted their reports for BAC stocks, with UBS repeating the rating for BAC by listing it as a “Buy.”
+The predicted price for BAC in the upcoming period, according to UBS is $36 based on the research report published on April 19th of the current year 2023.

-Keefe Bruyette, on the other hand, stated in their research note that they expect to see BAC reach a price target of $33, previously predicting the price at $35.
-The rating they have provided for BAC stocks is “Underperform” according to the report published on February 09th, 2023.
+RBC Capital Mkts, on the other hand, stated in their research note that they expect to see BAC reach a price target of $35, previously predicting the price at $34.
+The rating they have provided for BAC stocks is “Outperform” according to the report published on April 19th, 2023.

-Atlantic Equities gave a rating of “Neutral” to BAC, setting the target price at $40 in the report published on January 31st of the current year.
+Oppenheimer gave a rating of “Outperform” to BAC, setting the target price at $47 in the report published on April 19th of the current year.

 Insider Trading